click-contrib/click-option-group/README.md

 **click-option-group** is a Click-extension package that adds option groups missing in [Click](https://github.com/pallets/click/).

-## The aim and motivation
+## Aim and Motivation

-Click is a package for creating powerful and beautiful command line interfaces (CLI) in Python, but it has no functionality for creating option groups.
+Click is a package for creating powerful and beautiful command line interfaces (CLI) in Python, but it has no the functionality for creating option groups.

-Option groups are convenient mechanism for logical structuring CLI, also it allows you to set specific behavior and set the relation between options (mutually exclusive options for example).
+Option groups are convenient mechanism for logical structuring CLI, also it allows you to set the specific behavior and set the relationship among grouped options (mutually exclusive options for example).
 Moreover, [argparse](https://docs.python.org/3/library/argparse.html) stdlib package contains this functionality out of the box.